ChillGuysStudio/moldova-stores-api-node/README.md

 The service hides several different store integrations behind one API shape.
 Some stores expose JSON APIs, some are parsed from HTML, and Bomba uses bundled `curl-impersonate` binaries because regular Node HTTP requests are unreliable there.

+This service is the store-ingestion layer used by the Java/Spring backend for **pricehistory.md**.
+The Spring backend calls this API to search stores, resolve product URLs, persist normalized product data, and expose stable product/history endpoints to the frontend.

 ## Features

 - Multi-store product search.